mamg22/RogueTech/README.en.md

 * Can create accounts for submitting scores and competing with other users.
 * Follow friend and other users to find their scores easily.
 * Highly dynamic interface, will look good on desktop as well as on mobile.
+* Can be easily downloaded and installed as an app.

 ## Requirements